Sango Bay forests

-The Sango Bay forests are distinctive forests found in southwestern Uganda, near the border with Tanzania.
-The Sango Bay forests grow on seasonally-flooded lowlands near on the lower reaches of the Kagera River, just west of where it empties into Lake Victoria.
+Sango Bay forests are distinctive forests found in southwestern Uganda, near the border with Tanzania.
+The Sango Bay forests grow on seasonally-flooded lowlands near on the lower reaches of the Kagera River, just west of where it empties into Lake Victoria (also known locally in Luganda as Lake 'Nnalubaale).

 Geography

 The Sango Bay forests lie in Rakai District.
 They extend north and west of the lower Kagera River, on alluvial soils deposited by the river – predominantly clay, with sandy soils in the northern portion.

 The town of Minziro lies in the center of the forested area, near the Tanzanian border.
 The towns of Kanabulemu and Sango Bay are on the forests' eastern edge.

 Climate

 The climate of the region is tropical.
 Average annual rainfall ranges from 1,250 and 2,125 mm, with two rainy seasons.
 The main rainy season is from March to May, with shorter rains falling during September through November.
-Average annual temperatures range from 16º to 26ºC.
+Average annual temperatures range from 16º to 26 °C.

 Seasonal floods occur during the March to May rainy season.